⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 22.47 | Compares the company's current share price to its earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings. |
+| P/E Ratio (TTM) | 23.43 | The P/E ratio (price-to-earnings) compares a company's current share price to its diluted earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings. |

-| Price/Sales (TTM) | 6.25 | Measures the company's market capitalization relative to its total revenue over the past twelve months, useful for valuing companies with inconsistent earnings. |
+| Price/Sales (TTM) | 6.25 | The price/sales ratio compares a company's market capitalization to its revenue over the past twelve months, providing a valuation metric that is less susceptible to accounting distortions than earnings-based ratios. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |